saberzahhar/keyVD/README.md

 - [b_predictions](notebooks/b_predictions.ipynb): create predictions.csv containing data about model predictions.
 - [c_evaluations](notebooks/c_evaluations.ipynb): evaluation metrics and visualization for all models.

+**NOTE**: you need to delete the .csv files in the folder to reconduct the experiments a and b from start.
-Note: you can use the [setup.json](setup.json) file to modify parameters and activate compatibility with Google Cloud's BigQuery, the notebook's identifier should have all the required access to the project specifid in the parameters.
+**NOTE 2**: you can use the [setup.json](setup.json) to save the .csv into Google Cloud's BigQuery, the notebook's should be logged in with all required access to the specified project.